savonet/book/language.md

   which takes as argument an association list (of type `[string * string]`) encoding the metadata and returns nothing meaningful (`unit`).

+The result of the registration is a record with one method, `release`\indexop{release}: calling `release()`{.liquidsoap} unregisters the handler.
+A script which registers a handler once and keeps it forever can ignore that record.

 When some metadata occur in the source, the handler is called with the metadata as argument.
 For instance, we can print the title of every song being played on